'66 Canadian Corvair Stats

 Concerning equipment for these CKDs, the following can be said:

-The '66 Antwerp-assembled Corsa coupe owned by Sam Christ of Leslie, MI confirms most of these items.
-(Check out the information provided by Sam.)
+The '66 Antwerp-assembled Corsa coupe owned by Eric Boughner of Clay Township, MI confirms most of these items.
+(Check out the information provided by Sam Christ, the previous owner.)

 Last car built each month